lopezbruce/upshot-take-home-test/README.md

 ## Usage

-Open a terminal/CMD window and change directory to where football_data_pipeline folder is saved
+Open a terminal/CMD window and change directory to where app folder is saved

 ### Run the following command to start the project